 In addition to these offerings, families lay out pillows and blankets for their dead loved ones to rest from their long journey.

 This holiday is yet another reflection of the Catholic Church’s influence on Mexican funeral traditions, as it’s related to the Roman Catholic holiday All Saint’s Day as well as All Soul’s Day.

-Be sure to sign up for our monthly newsletter to stay updated on industry news, innovative ideas, and the ways we can make things easier for you and the families you serve.
+Be sure to sign up for our newsletter to stay updated on funeral news, innovative ideas, and the ways we can make things easier for you and the families you serve.